How do I Check for Paternity?

 What is Paternity Testing?
 Is it painful?

-The testing may involve some discomfort but should not cause any lasting pain or problems.
+The testing may involve some discomfort but should not cause any lasting pain.
 Taking a sample for testing should be a quick and simple process.
 Although it may be more difficult depending on the age of the child and their willingness to cooperate.

 At what age can I do it on my child?